Interested in making high school grammar resources meaningful? Discussing grammar and language with high school students can create memorable lessons.

 Not always, though!
 Sometimes smart kids take the heat.
 Schools have students who fear being pegged as smart.
 (I think the Bully Project does a great job approaching such issues.)
 Smart is weird and intimidating.

-Sometimes those students need a teacher to remind them that they are wonderful the way they are.
-Learning grammar has benefits and in the world outside of high school, it will behoove students to grasp their spoken and written words.
+Sometimes those kiddos need a teacher to remind them that they are wonderful the way they are.
+Learning grammar has benefits and in the world outside of high school, it will behoove them to grasp their spoken and written words.
 Smart after high school is different from smart in high school.
 For instance, owning a working knowledge of the parts of speech will help with vocabulary, especially as students study new fields.

 Show the power of language